 Video of the Day

-Carrots (Daucus carota) grow well in containers as long as you provide a deep-enough pot.
+Carrots (Daucus carota subsp. sativus) grow well in containers as long as you provide a deep-enough pot.
 While smaller varieties can work in a pot that's only 8 or 9 inches deep, it's generally best to make sure carrot pots are 12 inches deep.
 Keep the soil in your pot loose as well so it's easier for the carrots to push through as they grow.

-Technically, tomatoes (Solanum lycopersicum) are a fruit, but they're extremely popular in vegetable gardens, and a salad just isn't complete without them.
+Technically, tomatoes (Solanum lycopersicum, USDA zones 10-11) are a fruit, but they're extremely popular in vegetable gardens, and a salad just isn't complete without them.
 When growing tomatoes in a pot, the bigger the pot, the better.
 The container must be at least 12 inches deep but use an even larger pot if you can.

-You can pick them as they ripen and turn red.
-You can usually start harvesting tomatoes 60 to 100 days after planting depending on the variety.
-If you live in USDA plant hardiness zones 1 through 3 where the growing season is short, be sure to choose a tomato variety that will have time to produce fruit in your area.
+If you live in USDA plant hardiness zones 1 through 3 where the growing season is short, be sure to choose a tomato cultivar that will have time to produce fruit in your area.
 On average, you can expect to get 8 pounds of tomatoes per plant.

 Loose-leaf lettuce is the easiest to grow in containers.
 This shallow-rooting vegetable needs a container only about 6 inches deep.
 Another perk is that you need not worry about spacing when planting leaf lettuce.
 You can simply broadcast the lettuce seeds over the container and cover them with about 1/4 inch of soil.

-Mature lettuce will be about 6 inches tall, and you can harvest it as needed throughout the growing season as a cut-and-come-again crop.
+Mature lettuce will be about 6 to 12 inches tall, depending on the cultivar, and you can harvest it as needed throughout the growing season as a cut-and-come-again crop.
 Simply cut off the leaves you want at their base at the soil using a sharp knife.
-Depending on the variety, lettuce is ready for harvest three to six weeks after planting.
+Depending on the cultivar, lettuce is ready for harvest three to six weeks after planting.

 Watering onions is a bit of a catch-22.
 The more water you give them, the sweeter they will taste.
 Too much water, however, keeps the soil too wet and encourages rotting.
-Check your onion container daily and water as needed to keep the soil evenly moist.
+Check your onion container daily and water as needed to keep the soil evenly moist but not soggy.

 Each onion set will produce a single onion, so your total yield will depend on how many you plant.
-Onions are ready for harvest when their tops are dry and brown, usually about midsummer.
-Your onion greens will get about 1 foot tall.
+Onions are ready for harvest when their tops are dry and brown, usually about midsummer for long-day types.
+Gardeners in the South and other warm climates who grow short-day onions plant their onion sets in the fall to grow during winter and harvest the following spring.
+Your onion greens will get about 12 to 1 inches tall.

 5. Green Beans

 Like tomatoes, green beans (Phaseolus vulgaris) are a vegetable garden favorite, and they make a great container vegetable.
 The kind you grow depends on how much vertical space you have.
 Bush beans are compact plants that are only about 2 feet high at maturity.
-Pole beans are climbing vines and easily reach heights of 10 to 15 feet.
+Pole beans are climbing vines that may easily reach heights of 6 to 15 feet.
 Pole beans need a trellis or support of some kind, but they provide slightly higher yields.